Rural California levees besieged by pounding wet winter

 But Jeffrey Mount, a flood-control expert and senior fellow at the Public Policy Institute of California think tank, and other experts say Central Valley levees alone need billions of dollars in work.

+Rep. Jim Costa, D-Fresno, made an aerial tour of Merced County on Friday and said future investments are essential.

+“It is imperative that long-term investments are made in California’s water infrastructure so that dangerous flooding can be avoided and rain can be captured and stored during future wet years,” Costa said in a statement.
+“I am continuing to work with my colleagues in Washington and Sacramento to find ways to repair outdated water infrastructure and build new water infrastructure projects, like Temperance Flat Dam, raising the spillway gates at New Exchequer Dam, which will provide more storage capacity, and possibly raising San Luis Reservoir Dam.”

 Northern California has received more than twice the normal amount of rain and snow this winter, breaking five years of drought.
-Full rivers and water surging from dam spillways are pouring water into the Central Valley, a 450-mile-long depression running north and south through the heart of California.
+Full rivers and water surging from dam spillways are pouring water into the Valley.
 The region absorbs runoff from coastal mountains and the Sierra Nevada.

-Winter rains used to turn the Central Valley into an inland sea hundreds of miles wide each rainy season.
-The capital, Sacramento, flooded regularly, forcing one governor, Leland Stanford, to row a boat to his 1862 inauguration, according to state lore.
+Winter rains used to turn the Valley into an inland sea hundreds of miles wide each rainy season.
+Sacramento flooded regularly, forcing one governor, Leland Stanford, to row a boat to his 1862 inauguration, according to state lore.

-"If the system hadn't been here, all the major cities would have been under water" this winter, said Joe Countryman, a flood-prevention veteran on the Central Valley's flood-control board.
-"I can tell you that for sure."
+“If the system hadn’t been here, all the major cities would have been underwater” this winter, said Joe Countryman, a flood-prevention veteran on the Valley’s flood-control board.
+“I can tell you that for sure.”

 In rural areas, farmers and others who own and primarily benefit from the levees are expected to maintain them and be the first responders when trouble strikes.
 Fewer than half of the 1,600 miles of Central Valley levees qualify for repairs through the U.S. Army Corps of Engineers, whose standards limit, for example, any trees along riverside levees.